-◆ Application Development Tools Application development tools such as the members of the Sybase Enterprise Application Studio family provide their own SQL objects, which use either ODBC (PowerBuilder) or JDBC (Power J) under the covers.
+• Application Development Tools Application development tools such as the members of the Sybase Enterprise Application Studio family provide their own SQL objects, which use either ODBC (PowerBuilder) or JDBC (Power J) under the covers.

-Ger For more detailed information on how to include SQL in your application, see your development tool documentation.
+For more detailed information on how to include SQL in your application, see your development tool documentation.
 If you are using ODBC or JDBC, consult the software development kit for those interfaces.

-Ger For a detailed description of embedded SQL programming, see "Embedded SQL Programming" on page 163.
+For a detailed description of embedded SQL programming, see "Embedded SQL Programming" on page 135.

-Applications inside the server In many ways, stored procedures and triggers act as applications or parts of applications running inside the server.
+Applications inside the serverIn many ways, stored procedures and triggers act as applications or parts of applications running inside the server.
 You can use many of the techniques here in stored procedures also.
 Stored procedures use statements very similar to embedded SQL statements.

-Ger For more information about stored procedures and triggers, see "Using Procedures, Triggers, and Batches" on page 507 of the book ASA SQL User's Guide.
+For more information about stored procedures and triggers, see "Using Procedures, Triggers, and Batches" [ASA SQL User's Guide, page 609].

 Java classes in the database can use the JDBC interface in the same way as Java applications outside the server.
 This chapter discusses some aspects of JDBC.
-For other information on using JDBC, see "Data Access Using JDBC" on page 129.
+For other information on using JDBC, see "JDBC Programming" on page 103.